James Steerforth: In Yarmouth

-Steerforth in the storm
+In the storm

 A while later, David makes another visit to Yarmouth and is caught in the midst of a great storm.
 When he reaches Yarmouth, this storm has reached the peak of its ferocity.
 The storm causes a ship to be wrecked near the coast, with sailors stranded aboard.
 Eventually all but one lone sailor have been washed away.
 Ham sees this and attempts to board the ship to rescue the sailor.
 After reaching the ship, he and the sailor are crushed and killed by a strong wave.
 Their bodies are afterwards dragged ashore.
 The sailor whom Ham sought to rescue is found to be Steerforth; his death brings grief and shock to both his mother and Miss Dartle.
 David Copperfield knows what Steerforth has done, but his admiration for him is so great, that even in his reckless death, David recalls Steerforth as he was at Salem House school, relaxing and at his ease.
 At this point Miss Dartle confesses that she had always loved Steerforth and desired to be his wife; she angrily blames Steerforth's associates (including his mother) for having corrupted him and led him to his demise.